mtorpey/journey/final.md

 If the EU ran out first, then put a red sticker on the invaded country, which is now a puppet.
 If both sides ran out on the same turn, then neither of these things happens.

-Stick the following blank labels over the labels marked [ENV_ROGUEREDSTATE]:
+Stick the following blank labels over the labels marked [D]:

 > _(Include 2 blank labels)_

-After the war is over, remove all remaining weapons from the board and open Envelope ENV_NUKEDCITIES.
+After the war is over, remove all remaining weapons from the board and open Envelope P.

 ### Other components to include ###
 _(Include at least 35 green stickers in this envelope)_

-## Envelope ENV_NUCLEARBLUESTATE
+## Envelope M
-_(As ENV_NUCLEARREDSTATE, but swapping red for blue, EU for SE, Communist for Fascist, etc.)_
+_(As N, but swapping red for blue, EU for SE, Communist for Fascist, etc.)_

-## Envelope ENV_NUKEDCITIES ##
+## Envelope P ##
 ### Instructions sheet ###
 _Nuclear Fallout_